You want smart political talk without the meltdowns?

 Okay.

-New home construction, I predict Steve Moore will come to a screeching halt.
+New home construction, I predict Steve Moore, will come to a screeching halt.

 Sale of pre-existing homes will stop.

-Nobody's gonna want to give up their 2.8% mortgage or their 3.75% mortgage, whatever it happens to be, and nobody's gonna want to pay 7%.
+Nobody's going to want to give up their 2.8% mortgage or their 3.75% mortgage, whatever it happens to be.

 So those sales will come to a screeching halt.